-- (1) Permit fees, certification fees, and Health Officer charges for service(s) shall be established by resolution of the Board of County Commissioners or Board of Health.
-All fees are payable at the time of application or service. - Similar to section 12.05.090(4), we are proposing that applications without payment be voided after 90 days. - Match PDS and previous reference.
-PDS uses 120 days for request for additional information.
+(1) Permit fees, certification fees, and Health Officer charges for service(s) shall be established by resolution of the Board of County Commissioners or Board of Health.
+All fees are payable at the time of application or service.

 (2) Non-payment of a fee associated with an application within 120 calendar days shall void the application.
 If the applicant wishes to pursue the application, the application must be resubmitted based on the requirements at the time of application.